 Step 4: Resolution

 Choose the winners and losers at the end of the Game.

 Recording Contracts on this website is the key to unlocking its recordkeeping capabilities.
 Rewards (Gifts and Experience) are granted to the Contractors based on each Contract's outcome and tracked automatically.
 It is highly, highly, HIGHLY recommended that you record the Contracts your group plays.

-World Leaders and Judges may also record Games that have already Occurred using the "Declare a Completed Game" button at the top of their World's home page.
+Playgroup Leaders and Judges may also record Games that have already Occurred using the "Declare a Completed Game" button at the top of their Playgroup's home page.